Hexworks/the-cogitator/_posts/2018-08-08-Review-Kotlin-1.2.60.md

 For some reason they do not brag about this, but I think that this is a big deal.
 If you have been using multiplatform projects for a while, you might have had to write common classes which need builders, or something similar in platform projects.
-Now having the option to put these annotations on those common classes will make life much more simpler.
+Now having the option to put these annotations on those classes will be very helpful in the future.
 I'll explain why in the following example:

 ## The use case

-Suppose that we are writing a library for your project which implements commonly used functionality like sending data over HTTP.
+Suppose that we are writing a library for our project which implements commonly used functionality like sending data over HTTP.
 We don't want to write it twice so we put as much code in the common module as possible:

 {% gist 4ae6e652a871f4bb0db03fdded4dce56 %}